 The Traces Explorer is useful to understand the performance and behavior of a request.
-However, since APM libraries sample a subset of requests to minimize impact on the instrumented application, finding all details for a particular request may be a challenge.
+However, since APM libraries sample a subset of requests to minimize impact on the instrumented application, finding all details for a specific request may be a challenge.
 Trace options and trigger trace help ensure data you need is collected and sent to SolarWinds Observability.

 Trace options is a custom HTTP header (